nick-nugat/CMSC204/README.md

 # CMSC204
-This is a data structures course I'm currently taking.
+Here lie the assignments and labs for CMSC204, a data structures course I'm currently taking.